wearetechnative/terraform-aws-organization-backup/README.md

 ## How does it work

+### Known (major) limitations

+Currently only tested and developed on cross-account setups within the same region.
+Cross-account and cross-region combined should be possible as well.

 ### Requirements

 This module requires at least the following Terraform configuration on the management account.